armhold/justaddwater/readme.md

-This is a Wicket project that makes it easy to support user logins in your webapp.
+Just Add Water is am open-source Wicket project that makes it easy to support user logins in your webapp.
-You can try it out at [quickstarter.armhold.com](http://quickstarter.armhold.com).

 It builds on the following projects:

  * [Apache Wicket](http://wicket.apache.org)
  * [Wicket-CDI](https://github.com/42Lines/wicket-cdi)
  * [Twitter Bootstrap](http://twitter.github.com/bootstrap/)

+You can try it out at [quickstarter.armhold.com](http://quickstarter.armhold.com).

 ### Features